 Critical Path Analysis and PERT are powerful tools that help you to schedule and manage complex projects.

-They were developed in the 1950s to control large defense projects, and have been used routinely since then.
+They were developed in the 1950s to control large defense and technology projects, and have been used routinely since then.
 As with Gantt Charts, Critical Path Analysis (CPA) or the Critical Path Method (CPM) helps you to plan all tasks that must be completed as part of a project.

 They act as the basis both for preparation of a schedule, and of resource planning.
 During management of a project, they allow you to monitor achievement of project goals.
 They help you to see where remedial action needs to be taken to get a project back on course.

 Within a project it is likely that you will display your final project plan as a Gantt Chart (using Microsoft Project or other software for projects of medium complexity or an excel spreadsheet for projects of low complexity).The benefit of using CPA within the planning process is to help you develop and test your plan to ensure that it is robust.
 Critical Path Analysis formally identifies tasks which must be completed on time for the whole project to be completed on time.
 It also identifies which tasks can be delayed if resources need to be reallocated to catch up on missed or overrunning tasks.
 The disadvantage of CPA, if you use it as the technique by which your project plans are communicated and managed against, is that the relation of tasks to time is not as immediately obvious as with Gantt Charts.
 This can make them more difficult to understand.

 A further benefit of Critical Path Analysis is that it helps you to identify the minimum length of time needed to complete a project.
 Where you need to run an accelerated project, it helps you to identify which project steps you should accelerate to complete the project within the available time.

 How to Use the Tool